 If you have been considering alternative landscaping, such as native gardens or native grass or even synthetic lawns, then this may be a good time to make the switch.
-To learn more, sign up for our free Water Wise classes starting in March.
+To learn more, sign up for our free Water Wise classes.

 - If you were already considering converting your lawn into an Ocean Friendly or Water Wise garden, now is the time to Kill Your Lawn Naturally using a sheet mulching technique promoted by Surfrider Foundation.

 - Allow your turf to grow twice as long.
 Longer, denser growth requires less water to maintain.

 - Cut you watering time by one to two minutes per cycle and watch your landscape for stress.
 Adjust accordingly.
 This can save about 10% water use across the board.

 - Also make sure your irrigation water doesn't run off during the run cycle.
 Break up cycles into shorter run times to avoid overspray and/or run-off.